Morgan Stanley CEO declares broker recruiting wars over

-NEW YORK (Reuters) - A subtle peace has emerged in Wall Street’s long-running broker recruiting wars, Morgan Stanley Chief Executive Officer James Gorman said on Wednesday.
+NEW YORK, July 18 (Reuters) - A subtle peace has emerged in Wall Street’s long-running broker recruiting wars, Morgan Stanley Chief Executive Officer James Gorman said on Wednesday.

 Firms like Morgan Stanley have realized they no longer need to depend on poaching employees from rivals to boost revenue, he said, and are focused instead on earning more from a stable roster of existing brokers.